 If the latter, the court typically imposes harsher probation conditions, in comparison to the original conditions.

-Felony probation typically lasts between three and five years.
+Felony probation typically lasts up to two years for non-violent felonies and three years for theft of more than $25,000.
+Probation can be longer for violent felonies.
 The probationer must report on a regular basis to a probation officer.

 Judges look at a number of factors to determine if someone should be placed on probation rather than put in prison for a felony conviction.
 Some of these include: